 Anyway, this years edible gift is vanilla shortbread.
 It’s literally made from three ingredients you probably already have in your cupboard, sugar, flour and butter.
 I actually add a touch of salt and vanilla to mine to give it a bit of pizzazz but that’s it.
 Not only is it irresistibly short and crumbly but it’s melt in the mouth delicious, so you never know, perhaps you’ll be forgiven for being cheap for one more year.

 But hey, if shortbread isn’t your bag, then why not try last years edible gift Salted Saltana & Rum Fudge.

 Makes 1 round / Hands on time 25 mins / Total time 40 mins + cooling time / V

-125g Unsalted butter at room temperature (plus extra for greasing)
+125g unsalted butter at room temperature + extra for greasing

 1 tsp vanilla extract